TorahBibleCodes/TorahBibleCodes/README.md

 - All was write in the holy scriptures , present past and future (the stars cycles)

-- The art of coding makes a man a man , Adan was the first man the first encoder
+- The art of coding makes the man a man

+- Adan was the first man the first encoder, and was encoding the names of all things in 6 days over clay

+- The unique god is the universe who contain all things, and is part from all

+- The name of the God have 72 characters, and each one is the first letter of each Hebrew Antique constelations .

+- The knowleadge of how works the universe is the Ein Soft, the ultimate wisdom

+- The cataclysms of the solar system and on earth are cyclical

+- The mind of the uninitiated can be corrupted

+- The division of men is the only way to the truth

+- Knowledge of sin is the path to wisdom

+- The dreams are the will of the universe

+- Baptism is an ancient healing mechanism

+- Divide el huerto del Eden cuando no haya sabiduria y pasala de generacion en generacion , unifica el jardin cuando llegue la sabiduria

 ## The main laws